Current Size: 100%

 - impact on your children’s ability to access student finance in the UK to fund higher education fees and maintenance loans;

-- impact on the size of your UK state pension (35 complete years of National Insurance contributions or credits are needed for the full new state pension launched on 6 April 2016.
-10 complete years are needed to qualify for any state pension at all.
+- impact on the size of your UK state pension (35 complete years of National Insurance contributions or credits are needed for a full state pension, and 10 complete years are needed to qualify for any state pension at all.
 Voluntary NICs can be paid in to make up for missed contributions when you return to the UK.
 There is a window of time within which you can do this.
 Contact the Pensions Advisory Service for more information); and

 - your residency status and its impact, for example, on your ability to access the NHS and to vote.